Trump and Musk say they like working together and will keep it at. Will it last?

 Four weeks in, they seem genuinely fond of each other

 Throughout the interview, Hannity was friendly and his questions were mostly fawning.
-But what came through was how complimentary Trump and Musk were of each other — even amid skepticism about how long that’ll last.
+But what came through most clearly was how complimentary Trump and Musk were of each other — even amid skepticism about how their friendship enduring.

 “He’s an amazing person,” Trump said of Musk.